TechnicallyBlinded/Aaron-bio-website-project/README.md

 This project exists to show coding skills around HTML, CSS, JavaScript.
 While adhering to best practices with both coding and accessibility.
-The goal is to show progress over time and continous learning.
+The goal is to show progress over time and continuous learning.